Chart Color Schemes

 Watanobbi ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

-Watanobbi's population showed lower cultural diversity, with 86.6% citizens, 83.7% born in Australia, and 89.9% speaking English only at home.
-Christianity was the dominant religion, comprising 51.0%.
-The 'Other' category was overrepresented at 0.9%, compared to Greater Sydney's 0.5%.
+Watanobbi's cultural diversity was found to be below average, with 86.6% of its population being citizens, 83.7% born in Australia, and 89.9% speaking English only at home.
+Christianity was the main religion in Watanobbi, comprising 51.0% of people.
+The most notable overrepresentation was in Other religions, which made up 0.9% compared to 0.5% across Greater Sydney.

 Frequently Asked Questions - Diversity